 Hunted around on the inside, he crept steadily into contention on the second circuit and was on the leaders’ heels at the third last.
 He jumped the last upsides when there were still plenty in with a chance, and then came right away as Liam Treadwell, having his first ride in the race, asked him for more.

 Last year’s winner Comply Or Die ran a terrific race in a bid to become the first dual winner since Red Rum.
-He was 15lb higher than last year and had struggled for form since, but the return here brought about a revival and, after taking his time around the outside, he moved up looking as if he might well achieve the near impossible.
+He was 15lb higher than last year and struggled for form since.
+However, the return here brought about a revival after taking his time around the outside, he moved up looking as if he might well achieve the near impossible.
 He held a slight advantage over the final fence but could not respond when the winner quickened.
-He lost nothing in defeat and is young enough to be back again next season.
+This horse lost nothing in defeat and is young enough to be back again next season.

-My Will had finished fifth in Gold Cup in preparation for this and was only 2lb above his last winning mark.
-He stays well but had made jumping errors in 14 of his previous 27 starts over fences and did so again, when his error at the Canal Turn was one of several mistakes.
-However, he too emerged onto the racecourse proper to lead at the second last, before his effort flattened out going to the final fence.
+My Will had finished fifth in Gold Cup in preparation and was only 2lb above his last winning mark.
+He stays well but had made jumping errors in 14 of his previous 27 starts.
+His error at the Canal Turn was one of several mistakes.
+However, he too emerged onto the 2009 Grand National proper to lead at the second last, before his effort flattened out going to the final fence.

-State Of Play, the 2006 Hennessy winner and the Charlie Hall Chase winner earlier this season, was 2lb lower and had not run since Boxing Day.
-He was always in the front third of the field but did not help his chance by pecking at one of the fences running down to Becher’s second time.
+State Of Play, the 2006 Hennessy and Charlie Hall Chase winner was 2lb lower and had not run since Boxing Day.
+He was always in the front third of the field but pecked at one of the fences running down to Becher’s second time.
 He got into the race crossing the Melling Road and was upsides the leader two out before tiring on the run-in.

-One of the novices Big Fella Thanks has improved this year, having won the Sky Bet Chase and finished third in Racing Post Chase.
-He made several mistakes but kept going and did well to finish as close as he did.
-He looks the one to take out of this with next season in mind, as this was only his seventh run over fences.
+One of the novices Big Fella Thanks has improved this year, winning the Sky Bet Chase and finishing third in Racing Post Chase.
+He made several mistakes in the 2009 Grand National but kept going and did well to finish close.
+Watch this horse with next season in mind.
+This was only his seventh run over fences.

-Butler’s Cabin was up with the leaders when falling at Becher’s the second time around last year and was racing off the same mark.
-He was sent off favourite in a bid to give Tony McCoy an overdue winner and although he handled that notorious fence well enough this time, he made mistakes at several others, and an error at the fourth-last effectively ended his chance, although he was keeping on at the finish.
-Like the runner-up he collapsed after the line but soon recovered.
+Butler’s Cabin was up with the leaders when falling at Becher’s the second time around last year.
+He was sent off favourite in a bid to give Tony McCoy an overdue winner.
+Even though he handled that notorious fence well, he made mistakes at several others.
+An error at the fourth-last effectively ended his chance, although he was keeping on at the finish.
+Like the 2009 Grand National runner-up he collapsed after the line but soon recovered.

 Southern Vic was settled at the back early but was virtually upsides the winner running back from Valentine’s second time.
 However, he came under pressure after the third last and could only stay on at one pace.
 He would have preferred more cut in the ground and might get that next year.